Esteroides

 Difficulty sleeping (insônia).

-Increased risk of infections, especially viral infections such as shingles ou sarampo.
+Increased risk of infections, especially viral infections such as herpes zoster ou sarampo.

 Síndrome de Cushing due to excessive steroid in the body, which can lead to various effects on the body, including thinning of the skin, easy bruising and stretch marks.